-Between a worldwide pandemic and national winter storm warnings, it is hard to know if is normal or if it is time to seek help.
-Discernment can be difficult when there is a low-grade lingering inside of you.
+Between a worldwide pandemic and national winter storm warnings, it is hard to know if depression is normal or if it is time to seek help.
+Discernment can be difficult when there is a low-grade depression lingering inside of you.

 Despite all of this, there is hope.
 There is a better way to do life, and it can be with the help of a professional therapist.
 It’s really hard to know when it is time to get help if you have been living a certain way for a long time.

 You don’t have to prove your strength through solo productivity.
-This is a form of martyrdom and can make worse.
+This is a form of martyrdom and can make depression worse.
 It’s wonderful that you got this far with your coping strategies, and you can continue to grow by accepting help.

-Some of the signs for can be subtle, but the check-in process starts with you.
+Some of the signs for depression can be subtle, but the check-in process starts with you.

-Common symptoms of or a can include:
+Common symptoms of depression or a depressive disorder can include:

 1. Feelings of sadness, tearfulness, emptiness, or hopelessness